Days without rain gear - 9

-A short stop for a cool drink in kitschy gas station, that hasn't had gas since 1966, and we were back on the road...that's when it all went bad.
+A short stop for a cool drink in a kitschy gas station, that hasn't had gas since 1966, and we were back on the road...that's when it all went bad.

 A few miles down 66 we came across what is known here as a "wash".
 It's a dip in the road that intersects with a ravine coming from the mountains.
 When it rains, as it had several days ago, that ravine carries the water and it washes across the road.
-In it's path, it leaves gravel, dirt and mostly sand.
-In this particular wash, there was about six inches of the mix across the road.
+In its path, it leaves gravel, dirt and mostly sand.
+In this particular wash, there were about six inches of the mix across the road.